davidnwaneri/recdart/README.md

 Recursion can simplify complex problems that can be broken down into smaller, similar sub-problems.
 It can also make code more readable and easier to maintain.

-## Examples

-This repository contains the following examples of recursion in Dart language:

-1. **[Palindrome](#palindrome):** A palindrome is a word, phrase, number, or sequence of characters that reads the same backward as forward.
-For example, "racecar".

 ## Getting Started

 To use these examples, you will need to have Dart installed on your machine.
 You can download and install Dart from the official website [https://dart.dev/get-dart](https://dart.dev/get-dart), or you can quickly get started by using [dartpad](https://dartpad.dev/).